 - Respiratory arrest

-Use can be fatal.
-In 2012, 18-year-old Kyle Nolan died as the result of an ayahuasca experience in Peru.
-Researchers continue to study the dangers and effects of the drug.
+As stated above, drug interactions between ayahuasca and SSRIs can be fatal.
+In addition, there have been a number of ayahuasca deaths for unexplained reasons.
+In 2012, 18-year-old Kyle Nolan died as the result of an ayahuasca ceremony in Peru.
+In 2018, British teen Henry Miller died in the Colombian rain forest after having a reaction during an ayahuasca ceremony.
+Researchers continue to study the dangers and effects of the drug on the body and brain.

 Symptoms of persistent psychosis include the following: